 Painting Safety Basics

-Whenever you are painting, ensuring adequate ventilation is essential.
-Paints vary in their chemical composition, but certain types are extremely toxic if inhaled over a long period of time.
-If you will be painting your cabinets in place, open any doors and windows that you can and use fans when possible.
+Whenever you are painting kitchen cabinets, ensuring adequate ventilation is essential.
+Different paints vary in their chemical composition, but certain types are extremely toxic if inhaled over a long period of time.
+If you will be painting your cabinets in place, open any doors and windows that you can and use fans whenever possible.
 If you're planning to remove cabinet doors from their hinges and paint them elsewhere, be sure you are not in an area with poor airflow.

 Cabinet Painting Prep Work

 Regardless of the painting method you choose, you will need to remove cabinet hardware before getting started.
-Set it aside in storage containers or zipped plastic bags to avoid losing pieces.
+Set it aside in a storage container or sealed plastic bags to avoid losing any pieces.
 If you'll be removing the cabinet doors to paint them elsewhere, lay down drop cloths or newspapers to protect the edges of your floor from paint.

-If you will be painting the cabinets in place, tape off the edges of the cabinets to protect the wall beyond from getting painted.
+However, if you plan on painting the cabinets on-site, tape off the edges of the cabinets to protect the wall beyond from getting painted.
 In addition, cover your countertops and tape the edges to keep them from getting splattered with paint.

 Painting Kitchen Cabinets

-If you will be painting your cabinets using traditional colored paint, you might wish to select an oil-based paint.
-Latex paints can peel over time if a chip or scratch is started, and this is more likely in a heavily-trafficked area like a kitchen.
+If you will be completing your kitchen cabinet makeover using traditional paint, you might wish to select an oil-based option for your kitchen.
+Latex paints can peel over time if a chip or scratch is started, and this is more likely in a heavily trafficked area like the kitchen.

 Sand the cabinets before you get started to rough up the surface.
 This is especially important if you are working with a polished or shiny surface.
-Then, clean the dust from sanding off the cabinets thoroughly.
+Next, you'll need to thoroughly wipe down the cabinets with a tack cloth to remove any and all dust.
 Apply an oil-based primer using a brush or roller (or both, if you wish to roll the center of the cabinet door's surface and cut in on the edges with a brush).

 Alternatives to Paint

 You can choose several other ways to coat your cabinet doors.
 For instance, you can use a gel stain to easily cover your cabinets.
-Maison de Pax explains that you may wish to wear a respirator mask for this project, as well as rubber gloves.
-The actual gel application is very similar to painting, with a second coat likely required 24 hours later.
+You may wish to wear a respirator mask for this project, as well as rubber gloves.
+The actual gel application is very similar to painting, with a second coat of paint likely required 24 hours later.

-House Painting Info explains that crackle painting is a very popular technique, especially when you are seeking the farmhouse style for your kitchen.
+Alternatively, crackle painting is a very popular technique, especially when you want more of a distressed finish.
 For this technique, you'll first paint the cabinets, then apply a crackle glaze over the top.
-You should apply the glaze in the direction of the wood grain.
+Note: You should apply the glaze in the direction of the wood grain.